X

 Selecting the optimal seating arrangement is fundamental to creating a functional living room with two sofas.
 This requires careful consideration of your room dimensions and primary usage patterns.
 A space primarily used for television viewing demands a different sofa placement than one designed for entertaining guests.
 The arrangement of your sitting room couches should reflect how you actually live in the space.

 Below, we explore three principal living room layouts our interior designers regularly implement, complete with examples of scenarios for which each arrangement is particularly well-suited.
-Understanding how to arrange two different sofas in living room settings can dramatically transform both the functionality and aesthetic of your space.
+Understanding how to arrange two different sofas in a living room setting can dramatically transform both the functionality and aesthetic of your space.

-This arrangement works splendidly with two identical modular or sectional sofas.
+This arrangement works splendidly with two identical modular or sectional high quality sofas.
 There's a common misconception that modular sofas are exclusively suitable for more spacious rooms, but our experience suggests otherwise.
-With choosing the right sofa size, our designers have successfully implemented this layout even in more compact living spaces, proving that sofa placement in living room design needn't be constrained by dimensions.
+By choosing the right sofa size, our designers have successfully implemented this layout even in more compact living spaces, proving that sofa placement in living room design need not be constrained by dimensions.

 Examples from our projects: Our senior designer, Benjamin Ibanez, collaborated with interiors expert and frequent partner, Rina Vastu, on this award-winning project.
 The client desired something bold and distinctive for their living room, particularly regarding colour combinations.
 Ben and Rina selected these striking green leather sofas, arranged at a 90-degree angle, complemented by an abstract rug beneath to create visual interest.